lyteword/chspurgeon-tod/volume-3/psalm-56.md

 **Verse 3.**

-1\.There is fear without trust.
+1\.
+There is fear without trust.

-2\.There is trust without fear.
+2\.
+There is trust without fear.

-3\.There is fear and trust united. *G. R.*
+3\.
+There is fear and trust united. *G. R.*

 **Verse 7.**

-1\.From iniquity there is an escape.
+1\.
+From iniquity there is an escape.

-2\.By iniquity there is no escape.
+2\.
+By iniquity there is no escape.
 The mercy of God secures the one.
 The justice of God prevents the other. *G. R.*

 **Verse 8.** Here are—

-1\.Manifold mercies, to reclaim from wanderings.
+1\.
+Manifold mercies, to reclaim from wanderings.

-2\.Tender mercies, putting tears in a bottle.
+2\.
+Tender mercies, putting tears in a bottle.

-3\.Covenant mercies, "Are they not, "etc. *G. R.*
+3\.
+Covenant mercies, "Are they not, "etc. *G. R.*

 **Verse 9.**

-1\.God is on the side of his people.
+1\.
+God is on the side of his people.

-2\.He is known to be on their side.
+2\.
+He is known to be on their side.

-3\.In answer to prayer he appears on their side.
+3\.
+In answer to prayer he appears on their side.

-4\.When he appears enemies flee.
+4\.
+When he appears enemies flee.

 Or—

-1\.The fact, God is for me.
+1\.
+The fact, God is for me.

-2\.The knowledge of that fact— *This I know.*
+2\.
+The knowledge of that fact— *This I know.*

-3\.The use of that knowledge— *When I cry,* etc.
+3\.
+The use of that knowledge— *When I cry,* etc.

-4\.The consequence of that use— *Mine enemies turn back.
+4\.
+The consequence of that use— *Mine enemies turn back.
 G. R.*

 **Verse 10.**